tsabunkar/data-structures_algorithms/data-structures/readme.md

 - It is sub-category of heaps, which in-turn is a category of Trees
 - Binary heaps: is very similar to a binary search tree, but with some different rules!
+- Binary Heaps are useful data structures for sorting, and implementing other data structures like priority queues
+- Binary Heaps are either MaxBinaryHeaps or MinBinaryHeaps with parents either being smaller or larger than their children nodes

 - MaxBinaryHeap :